vitaly-t/subcount/README.md

 // declare observable with any type: const a: CountedObservable<string> = new CountedObservable();

-// subscribe to the subscriptions counter: const countSub = a.onCount.subscribe((info: ISubsCount) => {
+// subscribe for the subscriptions counter: const countSub = a.onCount.subscribe((info: ISubsCount) => {
     // info = {newCount, prevCount}
 });

-// subscribe for events:
+// subscribe for data:
 const sub = a.subscribe((data: string) => {
   // data = 'hello'
 });